xemonix0/Cherry-Doom/docs/nughud.md

-nughud_key# ----- Key display, where # is a number between 0 and 2 (in order: Blue Key; Yellow Key; Red Key) nughud_ammo# ---- Ammo count for each type, where # is a number between 0 and 3 (in order: Bullets; Shells; Cells; Rockets) nughud_maxammo# - Same as the above, but for Max Ammo nughud_time ----- Time display, only shown if enabled by the user nughud_sts ------ Stats (Kills/Items/Secrets) display, only shown if enabled by the user nughud_title ---- Level Name display, only shown on the Automap nughud_coord ---- Coordinates display, only shown if enabled by the user nughud_fps ------ FPS display, only shown when the FPS cheat is activated
+nughud_key# ----- Key display, where # is a number between 0 and 2 (in order: Blue Key; Yellow Key; Red Key) nughud_ammo# ---- Ammo count for each type, where # is a number between 0 and 3 (in order: Bullets; Shells; Cells; Rockets) nughud_maxammo# - Same as the above, but for Max Ammo
 ```

-Widgets just use the variables listed above, with some exceptions:
+**Widgets support an X position value of -1 to disable the widget.**

-- A boolean (value of 0 or 1) is used to toggle the _Face_ background, whose position is linked to that of the _Face_ itself;
+Aside from the shared variables, there is an additional boolean variable (value of 0 or 1), `nughud_face_bg`, used to toggle the _Face_ background, whose position is linked to that of the _Face_ itself.
-- Another boolean is used to make the _Time_ display be relocated to the position of the _Stats_ display, in case the latter is inactive.

-Additionally, **widgets also support an X position value of -1**.
-For most widgets, said value will disable the widget.
-However, for the _Time_, _Stats_, _Level Name_, _Coordinates_ and _FPS_ displays, said value will instead make them be forcefully drawn at their default positions.
-Most of these widgets can still be disabled by in-game means.

-**The _Coordinates_ and _FPS_ displays specifically are drawn aligned to the right** (i.e. they'll be drawn to the left of the specified X position value).

 **Widgets example:**